The Road to San Vicente

 The Road to San Vicente is a book by Leif Borthen about life in the tiny village of Sant Vicent de sa Cala in the far north east of the Spanish island of Ibiza.
 In 1933 Borthen had arrived in Ibiza and settled in the remote village, along with René Paul Gauguin, the grandson of the French artist Paul Gauguin.

 Synopsis

 The book is set in the remote valley in which Sant Vicent is situated.

-The story begins with Borthen’s arrival in 1933 and also on his return to the village in 1960, just before a road was completed into the valley.
+The story begins with Borthen's arrival in 1933 and also on his return to the village in 1960, just before a road was completed into the valley.
 It chronicles the life of the local people and of the foreigners who live amongst them.
-Characters that include a notorious assassin, a roguish art dealer and eccentric aristocrat.
-The story leads the reader in to a world of rich Island traditions with house blessings, blood feuds and a fast vanishing rural way of life that would, and has, disappeared for good following the road construction in 1963.
+Characters include a notorious assassin, a roguish art dealer and an eccentric aristocrat.
+The story leads the reader into a world of rich island traditions with house blessings, blood feuds and a fast-vanishing rural way of life that would disappear for good following the road construction in 1963.